Trump to Mexico: Take care of ‘bad hombres’ or U.S. might send troops

 President Donald Trump threatened in a phone call with his Mexican counterpart to send U.S. troops to stop “bad hombres down there” unless the Mexican military does more to control them, according to an excerpt of a transcript of the conversation obtained by The Associated Press.

-The excerpt of the call did not make clear who exactly Trump considered “bad hombres,” — drug cartels, immigrants, or both — or the tone and context of the remark, made in a Friday morning phone call between the leaders.
+The excerpt of the call did not detail who exactly Trump considered “bad hombres,” nor did it make clear the tone and context of the remark, made in a Friday morning phone call between the leaders.
 It also did not contain Mexican President Enrique Pena Nieto’s response.

 Still, the excerpt offers a rare and striking look at how the new president is conducting diplomacy behind closed doors.
-Trump’s remark suggest he is using the same tough and blunt talk with world leaders that he used to rally crowds on the campaign trail.
+Trump’s remarks suggest he is using the same tough and blunt talk with world leaders that he used to rally crowds on the campaign trail.

 A White House spokesman did not respond to requests for comment.
+The Mexican government said the account was not accurate.

 The phone call between the leaders was intended to patch things up between the new president and his ally.
 The two have had a series of public spats over Trump’s determination to have Mexico pay for the planned border wall, something Mexico steadfastly refuses to agree to.

-“You have a bunch of bad hombres down there,” Trump told Pena Nieto, according to the excerpt seen by the AP.
+“You have a bunch of bad hombres down there,” Trump told Pena Nieto, according to the excerpt given to AP.
 “You aren’t doing enough to stop them.
 I think your military is scared.
 Our military isn’t, so I just might send them down to take care of it.”

-A person with access to the official transcript of the phone call provided an excerpt to The Associated Press.
+A person with access to the official transcript of the phone call provided only that portion of the conversation to The Associated Press.
 The person gave it on condition of anonymity because the administration did not make the details of the call public.

-A Mexican reporter’s similar account of Trump’s comments was published on a Mexican website Tuesday.
-The reports described Trump as humiliating Pena Nieto in a confrontation conversation.
+The Mexican website, Aristegui Noticias, on Tuesday published a similar account of phone call, based on the reporting of journalist Dolia Estevez.
+The report described Trump as humiliating Pena Nieto in a confrontational conversation.

-Mexico’s foreign relations department denied that account, saying it “is based on absolute falsehoods.”
+Mexico’s foreign relations department denied that account, saying it “is based on absolute falsehoods,” and later said the statement also applied to the excerpt provided to AP.

 “The assertions that you make about said conversation do not correspond to the reality of it,” the statement said.
 “The tone was constructive and it was agreed by the presidents to continue working and that the teams will continue to meet frequently to construct an agreement that is positive for Mexico and for the United States.”